internetarchive/dweb-mirror/INSTALLATION.md

  * [./INSTALLATION-raspberrypi.md] for RaspberryPi if you don't want Internet In A Box

-This is important, as these instructions dont work without some prelims for some of the smaller platforms and because we've modified the IIAB installer to include dweb-mirror.
+This is important, as these instructions dont work without some prelims for some of the smaller platforms and because we've modified the IIAB installer to include dweb-mirror so the installation process is very different.

+Also, if you are working on another machine that uses Ansible, then the [IIAB Ansible Role](https://github.com/iiab/iiab/tree/master/roles/internetarchive) is a good place to start.
+And also there are [yarn](https://github.com/iiab/iiab/tree/master/roles/yarn) and [node](https://github.com/iiab/iiab/tree/master/roles/nodejs)internetarchive.service.j2 roles in the same repo.

 ### 1. Prelim - getting your machine ready.
 * ###### You'll need git, node, npm, yarn, which should be on most Linux machines.